kavir-bheeroo/PaymentGateway/README.md

 - Authentication using secret key done by setting a custom authentication scheme - https://joonasw.net/view/creating-auth-scheme-in-aspnet-core-2
 - Autofac Keyed Services used to select appropriate processor.
 - BankSimulator API mocks an acquirer and sends a successful or failed response based on the amount being passed.
+- Payment details are stored in the database and can be queried.
+- Created resource link available in create payment response.

 # Technologies used
 - ASP.NET Core 2.2